 The Truckee River, a picturesque mountain river, gives you an opportunity to fish for wild trout.
 The assemblage of large, wary brown trout and feisty, colorful rainbow trout that inhabit the Truckee are worthy of your efforts.
-However, these fish do not come easily to the net; every angler that I know who fishes this river has an archive of stories of the big ones that got away.
+However, these fish do not come easily to the net; every angler who fishes this river has an archive of stories (some of the tall tale variety, perhaps) of the big ones that got away.
 If this sounds intimidating, don’t worry!
-There are numerous guides and online fishing reports that can offer you invaluable knowledge and assistance to help you catch that fish of a lifetime.
+There are numerous guides, including Reno Fly Shop in downtown Reno, and online fishing reports that can offer you invaluable knowledge and assistance to help you catch that fish of a lifetime.

-Pyramid Lake truly is a special place, and Lahontan Cutthroat Trout are a thrilling fish to chase due to their aggressive grabs and willingness to take your fly or lure.
+Pyramid Lake truly is a special place, and Lahontan cutthroat trout are a thrilling fish to chase due to their aggressive grabs and willingness to take your fly or lure.
 A 20+ fish day on the lake is not uncommon.
 Pyramid Lake can be fished from the shore or from a boat with fly fishing gear or conventional gear.
 A Pyramid Lake fishing permit is required.
-A few of the go to “spots” include “North and South Nets”, “Blockhouse”, “Popcorn” and “Warrior Point.”
+A few of the go-to “spots” include North and South Nets, Blockhouse, Popcorn and Warrior Point.

 Cover photo credit: Paul Moinester

 Can’t get enough?
 Check out our guide to Lake Tahoe fishing.